 Newnham Croft School

-This summer, Grand Arcade will be building a polytunnel at Newnham Croft School in Cambridge, named 'Grand Arcade!'.
+In 2017 Grand Arcade built a polytunnel at Newnham Croft School in Cambridge, named 'Grand Arcade!'.
 The pupils love gardening, particularly, digging, watering and harvesting and they are able to be involved in the growing of vegetables that are used in the school kitchen.
-The polytunnel will enable them to bring plants on more quickly so that children can harvest crops before the summer holiday.
-It will also give them a covered area when it is raining where they can carry on planting seeds or working on other projects related to the garden.
+The polytunnel enabled students to grow plants ready to be harvested before the summer holiday.
+It also gives them a covered area to garden in when it is raining.

 Shepreth Wildlife Park